kdmayer/3D-PV-Locator/README.md

         bing_key: <YOUR_BING_KEY>

-3. Specify the name of your desired county for analysis in the config.yml next to the "county4analysis" element
+3. Specify the name of your desired county for analysis in the config.yml next to the "county4analysis" element by choosing one of the counties from the list below:

     Example:

         county4analysis: Essen

+## List of available counties:

-    Please choose the county name from the following list:
+    Please choose the county you would like to run the pipeline for from the following list:

     - Düren
     - Essen
     - Unna